 Following are a few verses from the Bible that ascribe to God's human actions, attributes, and emotions.
 Remember, God works with us in our time frame.
-He has endured not only eternity but also human history as He moves through it and through and with people to bring about His sovereign will and purpose.
+He has endured not only eternity but also human history as He moves through it and with people to bring about His sovereign will and purpose.
 Should we then assume that God would not relate to us in terms familiar to our own actions?
 And should we not also assume that in so doing God will present aspects of Himself to us that would be paradoxical?
-Take for example the fact that God is all powerful (Jer.
-32:17,27 ), yet He rests (Gen. 2:2).
+Take, for example, the fact that God is all-powerful (Jer.
+32:17, 27), yet He rests (Gen. 2:2).
 We see that God is in all places (Psalm 139:7-12), yet He asks Adam, "Where are you?"
 (Gen. 3:9).
 We see that God knows all things (1 John 3:20).
 Yet, we see that God says, "Now I know that you fear God . . . " (Gen. 22:12).

-If, as the Open Theist wants to assert that God does not know all future events because He says, for example, to Abraham, "Do not stretch out your hand against the lad, and do nothing to him; for now I know that you fear God, since you have not withheld your son, your only son, from Me,” (Gen. 22:12), then can we also not assert that since God asks, "Adam, where are you?", that God is not in all places since if God was in all places, He would know exactly where Adam was?
-Or if God rests, that does it mean that God is not all powerful?
+If, as the Open Theist wants to assert, God does not know all future events because He says, for example, to Abraham, "Do not stretch out your hand against the lad, and do nothing to him; for now I know that you fear God, since you have not withheld your son, your only son, from Me,” (Gen. 22:12), then can we also not assert that since God asks, "Adam, where are you?" that God is not in all places since if God was in all places that He would know exactly where Adam was?
+Or if God rests, that does it mean that God is not all-powerful?
 Of course not.
 Open Theism simply reduces the attribute of God's omniscience by exalting the condition of man's freedom.
 Whenever man is exalted, God must be lessened.
-This is the fundamental problem in Open Theism: it raises man's sovereignty so much that God's qualities and attributes must be lessened; namely, God is not all-knowing.
+This is the fundamental problem in Open Theism: it raises man's sovereignty so much that God's qualities and attributes must be lessened, namely, God is not all-knowing.

 Following are various verses that demonstrate God's human-like manifestation to us in actions, emotions, and physique.
 Thus we can see that such condescension on God's part to us will naturally result in God saying things that will require a deeper examination: